Mattews12/learn.javascript/README.md

-# In this repository, I will add my solutions to tasks on the site https://javascript.info/
+# In this repository, I will add my solutions to tasks on the book https://javascript.info/intro